 When a pet parrot, especially cockatoos, shows mating behaviour to a human mate, you must avoid over stimulation by stroking and give the bird enough space and activities to try and turn his or her mind to other behaviours.

 The majority of unwanted mating behaviours occurs in certain seasons.

-If it is uncontrollable you may need to confine an amorous Amazon to its cage until its hormones subside.
+If it is uncontrollable, you may need to confine an amorous Amazon to their cage until their hormones subside.

 If your parrot is displaying mating behaviour to its mate and you are anxious for chicks these are positive signs.

 But should your female cockatoo be panting and quivering next to her chosen human mate, someone may be in line for a bite.

 An amorous cockatoo can fly at anyone else or even bite the chosen person to get them to avoid the presence of a rival.

 Regurgitating partially chewed food is not vomiting but wild bird behaviour between a bonded pair; it is the method that parent birds use to feed their young.